zatoshilabs/zrc/20/README.md

 4) **Indexing**: Wallets/marketplaces sum mints and transfers by current inscription ownership to compute balances.

 ## Permissionless & Open Source
 This specification is open and permissionless.
-Implement freely in wallets, indexers, bridges, and marketplaces on Zordinals.
+Implement freely in wallets, indexers, bridges, and marketplaces on Zcash.